Apply for a Canadian citizenship certificate: Who can apply

 Minors who are permanent residents

-If your minor child is a permanent resident, do not apply directly for a citizenship certificate.
-To get a certificate, you need to apply for your child’s Canadian citizenship (naturalization or grant of citizenship).
+If your minor child is a permanent resident, you will likely need to apply for your child’s Canadian citizenship (naturalization or grant of citizenship) to get a citizenship certificate.

 If you apply to become a Canadian citizen